iiDk-the-actual/iis.Stupid.Menu/README.md

 - No shady stuff.

 Need help or want to collaborate?
 Hit me up on my [Linktree](https://linktr.ee/iiWasHere) or join the [Discord server](https://discord.gg/iidk).
+Feel like something is missing?
+Make a pull request if you want code added to this menu.

 > **"You wouldn’t steal a method."**
 > [🎥 (Or would you?)](https://www.youtube.com/watch?v=zMBqPdMzZ9E)